jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 void RecommendationSystem::recommendShows(int userId, int numRecommendations, int* recommendedShows) const;
 ```

-The first function returns an integer array, representd by its third argument - *recommendedMovies*.
+The first function returns an integer array, representd by its third argument - *int\* recommendedMovies*.
 Each element of this array is an index of a movie that will be recommended to the user.
 It is the caller's responsibility to allocate and reclaim memory for this array.

-The second function returns an integer array, representd by its third argument - *recommendedShows*.
+The second function returns an integer array, representd by its third argument - *int\* recommendedShows*.
 Each element of this array is an index of a tv show that will be recommended to the user.
 It is the caller's responsibility to allocate and reclaim memory for this array.

 These two functions assume the **RecommendationSystem** class has two member variables,